tiktok/sparo/build-tests/sparo-real-repo-test/README.md

-# sparo-output-test
+# sparo-real-repo-test

-Building this project tests sparo command outputs
+Building this project tests sparo command outputs with a real GitHub repo

 # Details